-Head related transfer functions
+Head-related transfer functions

 Early applications and their challenges

-|The HRTF of a person can be measured by using a setup, similar to the one on the left.
-A set of loudspeakers is rotated around a person who has small microphones in their left and right ears.
-These measurements indicate the spatial directivity patterns of the ears, that is, that person’s HRTFs.|
+|The HRTF of a person can be measured by using a setup similar to the one shown on the left.
+A set of loudspeakers is rotated around a person wearing small microphones in their left and right ears.
+Test signals are recorded from each loudspeaker location to measure the spatial directivity patterns of the ears, that is, the person’s HRTFs.|

 Applications for spatial audio

-Virtual surround sound support
+Virtual surround sound

 Stereo music rendering

-The 3D audio rendering engine in Microsoft Soundscape.
+- The 3D audio rendering engine in Microsoft Soundscape.

-And, of course, the spatial audio engine in HoloLens – Microsoft’s augmented and virtual reality wearable device.
+- And, of course, the spatial audio engine in HoloLens – Microsoft’s augmented and virtual reality wearable device.